Kenny Jones (basketball)

-Kenneth Terrell Jones (born July 22, 1984) is an American professional basketball player who formerly played for Hindú Club de Resistencia Chaco of the Torneo Nacional de Ascenso (TNA), the second-best league in Argentina.
+Kenneth Terrell Jones (born July 22, 1984) is an American professional basketball player who formerly played for Hindú Club de Resistencia Chaco of the Torneo Nacional de Ascenso (TNA), the second-tier league in Argentina.

 College career

 Jones originally committed to play college basketball for Saint Paul's in Virginia, but did not like it there and left after two months.

 He later came into contact with Kentucky State University recruiter Charles Coleman who got him to play for the college in the Southern Intercollegiate Athletic Conference (SIAC) of the NCAA Division II.
 Staying there from 2004 to 2008, he was selected on the SIAC First Team, named SIAC men's basketball MVP and earned a Division II All-America honourable mention for his senior season.

 Professional career

 He stayed in Kentucky after graduating, signing with the ABA's Kentucky Bisons.
 He spent two seasons with the Bisons, winning the ABA in 2009 and earning All-Star honours in 2008–09 and 2009–10.

 He then spent the 2010–11 with another Kentucky team, the Bluegrass Stallions of the Premier Basketball League.

 The American moved to Germany in 2011, playing the 2011–12 1.
 Regionalliga Südost (third division) season with the Dachau Spurs.

 His next stop was in the Chilean Dimayor with Tinguiririca San Fernando, playing the 2012 season from September, to November when his team lost in the playoff semifinals.

 On 24 January 2013, Jones signed with the Saint John Mill Rats of the National Basketball League of Canada (NBL Canada).

 He debuted that same day against the Moncton Miracles, scoring 25 points and grabbing 6 rebounds.
 Averaging 22.7 points and 8.4 rebounds per game in the 17 games he played, he earned Player of the Week honours for the week ending 17 March 2013.

 He added a selection to the NBL Canada All-Playoff Team at the end of the season, and was also nominated for the All-Star Game in April but he had left the country by that time.

 Meanwhile, he had joined Trigueros de Ciudad Obregón in the Mexican regional Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) for the 2013 season lasting from April to July.
 He finished as league top scorer with over 25 points per game, also making the league All-Star Game.